 Types from the Groovy runtime libraries should not be exposed in the API of any class.
 Since Groovy closures can be automatically type-coerced to Java SAM types, please use an appropriate SAM type for parameters or return types that may be implemented with Groovy closures.

-For Kotlin / Groovy languages please use:
+For Groovy and miscellaneous files, please use:

 - 2 space indents.

 - No more than 1 consecutive line of whitespace.

 - Line breaks rather than overly long lines (limit to 120 column width if possible).